 And some monitors over a certain size use similar technology to 4K TVs anyway, with the additional features found in smart TVs stripped out – so in many ways it's worth going for a 4K TV to play your PC games on.

-Even budget 4K TVs will give you an excellent image, and a huge boost over your standard monitor if you're stuck with an unglamorous 1080p screen – and if you go for a more expensive TV with OLED and HDR support, then the image quality is even more mind-blowing.
+Even budget 4K TVs will give you an excellent image, and a huge boost over your standard monitor if you're stuck with an unglamorous 1080p screen – and if you go for a more expensive TV with an OLED panel and HDR support, then the image quality is even more mind-blowing.

 Choosing a 4K TV

-Because your PC will be providing native 4K content you don't have to worry about a 4K TV's upscaling performance, something that budget TVs can sometimes struggle with.
+Because your PC will be providing native 4K content, you don't have to worry about a 4K TV's upscaling performance, something that budget TVs can sometimes struggle with.